noodlescripter/ez_library_selenium/Readme.md

 ## Application Summary
 This application was created to give you good understanding in UI and Back-end.
 All are integrated in one single application.
 Not only Automation, but it is recommended to be familiar with the application, know the flow e.g.
-Create users, make api calls, check in DB etc.
+Create users, make api calls, verify in DB etc.

 ## Contributing
 Feel free to add your ideas and library, if you think something needs to be changed, do so by creating a branch and pull request...